San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/dataset_summary_tables.md

   addOverall = TRUE)
 ```

-Above, we see that for factor variables with two levels (like sex), we
+Factor variables with two levels (e.g., sex), are shown in one row in
-only see one row in the table, for the count and proportion of penguins
+the table, for the count and proportion of penguins in each group that
-in each group that are male.
-If you want to change this to see only the
+are male.
+If you want to change this to see only the penguins that are
-penguins that are female, you can reset the order of the levels in the
+female, you can reset the order of the levels in the factor (the default
-factor (the default is alphabetical).
+is alphabetical order).

 ``` r
 data$sex <- factor(data$sex, levels = c("male", "female"))